DataDog/kvexpress/README.md

 ## How does it work? - 1000 foot view

+There's an [introductory blog post available](https://blog.froese.org/2016/01/25/kvexpress-transporting-config-through-consul/) that shows how it can be used.

 ### In

 `kvexpress in --key hosts --file /etc/consul-template/output/hosts.consul --length 100 --sorted=true`